tomondre/raspberry-kubernetes-cluster/README.md

 ## MariaDB

 MariaDB Server is one of the most popular database servers in the world.
 It’s made by the original developers of MySQL and guaranteed to stay open source.
 Notable users include Wikipedia, DBS Bank, and ServiceNow.
 The intent is also to maintain high compatibility with MySQL, ensuring a library binary equivalency and exact matching with MySQL APIs and commands.

-MariaDB developers continue to develop new features and improve performance to better serve its users.
+The database has been chosen due to it's compatibility with Raspberry PIs.
+The DB is full-featured SQL database, so the learning outcome has been also greater from this option.

 ![MariaDB Logo](./doc/Image16%20-%20MariaDB%20Logo.png)

-[comment]: <> (Why has been chosen, connectivity - overall very good for the PIs)

 ## GitHub Actions Runner